 Depending on the specifics of your business, you may need additional coverage, such as:

-Healthcare professionals and healthcare facilities rely on a wide range of providers for commercial property insurance, including The Hartford, Liberty Mutual, The Hanover, and Nationwide.
+Healthcare professionals and healthcare facilities rely on a wide range of providers for commercial property insurance, including The Hartford, Liberty Mutual, The Hanover, and Travelers.

-When you bundle property insurance with general liability insurance in a business owner's policy, you can often add specialized coverages, such as:
+When you bundle property insurance with general liability insurance in a business owner's policy, you can often add coverage for other property risks, such as:

 Remember, commercial property insurance only covers your building and its contents.
 Your provider can help you secure additional protection, such as inland marine insurance to cover any products in transit or stored off-site, or finished stock insurance to protect your inventory from spoilage, power outages, or other damaging incidents.

 You should also consider business interruption insurance, which is often included in a business owner's policy.
-This policy covers lost profits, employee wages, and operating expenses during a temporary closure caused by a fire, storm, or other covered property claim.
+Also called business income insurance, this policy covers lost income, employee wages, and operating expenses during a temporary closure caused by a fire, storm, or other covered property claim.

-Restaurants often buy commercial property policies from The Hartford, AmTrust, and Chubb.
+Restaurants often buy commercial property policies from The Hartford, Travelers, and Chubb.

 Many restaurant owners choose a business owner's policy to save money on general liability insurance and property insurance.
-This gives them protection against lawsuits stemming from customer accidents, as well as damage caused by a kitchen fire or vandalism.
+This gives them protection against lawsuits stemming from customer accidents, as well as damage caused by a kitchen fire, vandalism, or other unexpected event.

-The Hartford, Hiscox, and Chubb are a trusted source of commercial property insurance for IT consultants and other consulting firms.
+The Hartford, Hiscox, and Chubb are trusted sources of commercial property insurance for IT consultants and other consulting firms.

 If you have a home-based business and don't need coverage for a building or office, you can add a business personal property (BPP) endorsement to your general liability policy to cover your computers and other items.

-Many insurance companies offer a discount when you bundle commercial property insurance with other small business insurance policies.
+Many insurance companies offer opportunities to bundle commercial property insurance with other small business insurance products, often at a lower price than buying them separately.

-The most popular choice for small businesses is a business owner's policy, which combines commercial property insurance with general liability insurance at a discount.
-Most small, low-risk businesses are eligible for this coverage.
+The most popular choice for small businesses is a business owner's policy, which combines commercial property insurance with general liability insurance.
+Most small, low-risk businesses are eligible for a BOP.

-Another option is a commercial package policy (CPP), which is designed for businesses with higher risks.
+Another option is a commercial package policy (CPP), which is designed for small and midsize businesses with higher risks.
 It offers a broader range of coverage options and higher limits than a BOP.

 These insurance carriers offer some of the best options for commercial property bundles: